African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

 The female Cichlid doesn’t look as attractive as the male ones.
 They usually have a dull appearance and pattern.

 Cichlid also has a set of teeth.
-It also varies from specie to specie and the type of diet they are having.
-Their teeth have been subject to study for scientists, especially dentistry.
-Some of them have evolved teeth to scrape off algae from rocks while some have fang-like to hunt small fishes.
+It also varies from species to species and depends on their diet.
+Their teeth have been subject to study by scientists, especially in dentistry.
+Some of them have evolved teeth to scrape off algae from rocks, while some have fang-like to hunt small fishes.
 Some species can even bite you.

 African Cichlids Size